nus-cs2030s/2324-s2/docs/exercises/ex0-task.md

     As an aside, note that we actually do not need to explicitly compile `Point.java`.
 Since `Test1.java` refers to the `Point` class, `javac` is smart enough to compile `Point.java` if `Point.class` is not found, or recompile `Point.java` if it is newer than `Point.class`.

-    However, sometimes Java can get confused (example, if some class files are removed by hand).
+    However, sometimes Java can get confused (e.g. if some class files are removed by hand).
 It is recommended that students recompile every file that has been edited explicitly, instead of letting Java figure out which file should be recompiled.

     A simple, brute-force, way to recompile all the Java files: